SphericalSector/FakeMii/README.md

 #FakeMii

-A Simple proxy tamper for 3DS/N3DS (and probably other nintendo devices), working on Node.js.
+A simple proxy tamper designed by Lectem for 3DS/N3DS, with small adjustments to use with the Nintendo Switch.

-This proxy will fake the nintendo connection test so that you can use it on a WLAN without internet.
+This proxy will fake the Nintendo connection test so that you can pass the test on a network without internet access, any other page will send a 404 error.
-It is useful if you don't have a router or an internet AP, and wish to use the Wifi anyway.
-(FTP, netloader, ...)
+It is useful if you want to use LAN services (such as FTP) without having/providing internet access.

-It can also deliver the launcher page for spider exploit, IE start gateway's launcher.dat, Decrypt9, rxTools...
-The static html version of the launcher was made bt duke_srg, I take no credit for it.

-Any other page will send a 404 error.

 ##HOWTO